 %store- Show list of all variables and their current

-%store spam- Store the current value of the variable spam
+%store spam bar- Store the current value of the variables spam

 %store -d spam- Remove the variable and its value from storage